Strategy – Don’t go into battle without one

 Most organizations in the freedom movement must struggle for financial support, and one of the obstacles to unity among them has been the potential loss of supporters who might migrate to other groups if they become closely involved.
 That is another reason Freedom Force and Project Red Pill must not become issue oriented, for that could be perceived as competition with other issue-oriented groups vying for the same donors.
 The fact that activist organizations have been happy to exhibit at Red Pill Expo is confirmation that this strategy is correct.

-It now is possible for almost every organization in the freedom community to come under the Red Pill tent, share information, form coalitions, and, although they may debate a few areas on which they disagree, they will discover that they have much more in common than they thought.
+It now is possible for almost every organization in the freedom community to come under the Red Pill tent, share information, form coalitions, and, although they may debate issues on which they disagree, they will discover they have much more in common than they thought.
 Eventually, we hope to see all pro-freedom groups manning information tables at the Expos.
 When this happens, we will know that unity has been achieved.

 Non-conformity is the price of unity, but the price is a genuine bargain, because non-conformity also stimulates thought, forces us to test the merit of prevailing views and it creates a stream of information that is fascinating and invigorating.